IIInitiationnn/BloodEmporium/README.md

 ## Roadmap & Future Developments
 - Summary of unlockables obtained after running.
-- Auto-purchase when all unlockables in a bloodweb are below a certain tier / subtier threshold.

 ## Known Issues
 - Windows Defender and some other antivirus applications may report a threat.
 This is due to a library used to